 National Hispanic Scholarship Program

 National Hispanic Scholarships are awarded to entering high school graduates by Undergraduate Admissions to recognize outstanding academic performance.
-Addition information can be found at www.collegeboard.com/student/testing/psat/about/nhrp.html.
+Addition information can be found at collegereadiness.collegeboard.org under National Hispanic Recognition Program.

-For questions about this special award program and other merit scholarships, email Mr. Luke van Blaricom of The Scholars Program at firstname.lastname@example.org or call (407) 823-3000.
+For questions about this special award program, email Mr. Luke van Blaricom of The Scholars Program at email@example.com or call (407) 823-3000.

 Students who are non-residents will receive their scholarship in the form of a waiver.
 The UCF sponsored non-resident waiver award will cover up to the full amount offered by Undergraduate Admissions as long as it does not exceed the non-resident fee amount and is not covered by any other resources.
 Students should refer to their award notification received from Undergraduate Admissions to know the maximum waiver they may be eligible to receive per semester.
 The waiver does not pay towards resident tuition and other fees.